shadyyehia/talentRepo/README.md

 Note: If the build failed for missing package, you can install using `npm install <package>` <br />
 4- Run `ng serve -o` , Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.<br />

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.

-## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
-Before running the tests make sure you are serving the app via `ng serve`.<br />

 ## Features:
 1- Welcome screen <br />
 2- Quick search for searching for talents and groups in the same search box.<br />
-3- All talents in one list, All Groups in one list from the top navigation links.<br />
+3- All talents/groups can be displayed from the top navigation links.<br />
 4- Delete talent or a group.<br />
 5- Adding new talent or a group.<br />
 6- Validation: if a group has at least one talent , it can't be deleted.<br />
 7- Validatin: A new Group must have at least one talent before creating it.<br />
 8- Validation: required fields will be heighlighted for form input.<br />
-9- Help tooltip.<br />
+9- Help tooltip in dialogs.<br />
-10-In place Confirmation message before deleting talent/group.<br />
+10-In place confirmation message before deleting talent/group.<br />
 11-Shaking title "Talent Expats" when you hover on it.<br />
-12-Functionalitis can be bookmarked in the browser for later usage.<br />
+12-Functionalities can be bookmarked in the browser for later usage.<br />
    examples:<br />
    http://localhost:801/searchResult/actors --> redirects to search result of "actors" keyword<br />
    http://localhost:801/talents --> will dislay all talents<br />